- The Rypstick is a new training aid for golfers looking to increase swing speed.

 Train on the Road

 For some, the one stick versus three thing may not be of any consequence.
-Some may no doubt prefer grabbing a different swing stick over moving weights but if you travel frequently (and like to take your training tools with you) or live your life on the road like tour professionals do, the one-stick approach is a huge advantage, especially if your golf bag habitually flirts with your airline’s 50-pound limit.
+Some may no doubt prefer grabbing a different swing stick over moving weights but if you travel frequently (and like to take your training clubs with you) or live your life on the road like tour professionals do, the one-stick approach is a huge advantage, especially if your golf bag habitually flirts with your airline’s 50-pound limit.

 Tour players clearly are finding benefit in the Rypstick design.
 In December of last year, as Rypstick was ramping up full production, there were already about a dozen PGA TOUR pros using the system.
-In the three months since, that number has grown to more than 45 and includes several names you’d know including a two-time Masters champion with more than 100 professional wins.
+In the three months since, that number has grown to more than 45 and includes several names you’d know, including a two-time Masters champion with more than 100 professional wins.

 Benoit says his team is fielding calls from the PGA TOUR pros on an almost daily basis so it’s reasonable to expect that Tour adoption of the Rypstick will continue to grow.